Content tagged "Anonymous"

 This thesis examines the history, development, theory, and practice of distributed denial of service actions as a tactic of political activism.

-Posted by Molly Sauter S.M., Comparative Media Studies, 2013
+Posted by Mols Sauter S.M., Comparative Media Studies, 2013

 Many visual tropes have accompanied Occupy Wall Street’s rise to public prominence.
 In the beginning, there was the ethereal image of a ballerina poised delicately on the back of the Wall Street bull which graced the original posters and calls-for-action.
 There were photos of Zuccotti Park crammed with tents and blue tarps.
 The iconic “I am the 99%” stance, a photo of a single person, holding a handwritten sign dense with text, became a form in and of itself, attracting spinoffs, parodies, and rebuttals.

 Podcast: Gabriella Coleman, “‘I did it for the Lulz! but I stayed for the outrage:’ Anonymous, the Politics of Spectacle, and Geek Protests against the Church of Scientology”

 Gabriella Coleman examines the ethics of online collaboration/institutions and the role of the law and digital media in sustaining forms of activism.